TatuLund/GridFastNavigation/README.md

   - You can access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

 ## Release notes

+### Version 0.2.0

+- Complete rewrite and architectural redesign
+- Customizable open and close shortcuts
+- Server-side focus tracking events either on per-cell or per-row basis
+- Editor open/close events
+- Opening editor by typing can be enabled and disabled
+- Keyboard up/down arrow navigation can be enabled and disabled
+- DateFields now don't stop working after using up/down arrow navigation
+- Selecting text when opening editor can be enabled and disabled
+- Tab navigation now skips disabled columns
+- Additional columns can be disabled on a per-row basis using editor open event

+NOTE: server-side notification of changed data has been removed (for now), but can be emulated using editor open/close events, which are now sent per row.

 ### Version 0.1-SNAPSHOT